Reviewed May 2018

-- We shall never arrange events (including political dinners of any sort) with Parliamentarians or public officials where attendance at such an event is dependent on payment of an entry fee or charge.
+- We shall never arrange events (including political dinners of any sort) with Parliamentarians or public officials where attendance of these persons at such an event is dependent on payment of an entry fee or charge.

-- We shall not employ or pay consultancy fees to any sitting elected national or regional representative or Peer.
+- We shall not employ or pay consultancy fees to any sitting elected national or regional representative, Peer or official or foreign power.

 - We shall not procure or hold or use for the purpose of business any privileged pass or permit that allows access to non-public areas of a Parliament or Assembly, except where a specific pass exists for such purposes such as the European Parliament.